-Here is an inspiring video about how a business built their brand with content marketing.
+Here is an inspiring video about how a business built its brand with content marketing.

 Why Is Blogging Important Today?

 Because you are an artist working alone, your marketing time is limited.
-It is important to focus on the things that are in your control.
+It is essential to focus on the things that are in your control.
 The things that you own.

 - You have control over the layout of the blog.

 - You will be in control of the content that you offer to share.